makrai/notes/peters1903-tune-not.md

     * similar results when using max-pooling or the representation of the first token
 * diagnostic classifiers
-  * features: for each example, we extract the pretrained and fine-tuned representation at each layer
+  * features: for each example, we extract the pretrained and fine-tuned repr at each layer
   * logistic regression model (linear regression for STS-B, which has real-valued outputs)
   * data: the training data of